Disclosure: This article may contain affiliate links. Click here for more info.

 With head to head contests and collaborative tasks, Nabi Compete measures food burn and challenges children to walk, jump, or run.
 You can select a distance goal and choose from a variety of real life challenges like the length of the Brooklyn Bridge or the National Mall Loop.
 Or choose a food goal and see who can burn off the calories of junk food.
 Kids can learn the concept of calories as their food burn is displayed with relatable and familiar foods.

 There is also a rewards system to motivate your kids.
 They can grow virtual pets by completing challenges, and feed and grow them using the “Go Points” earned by being active.
-Finally, they can also share their mood with friends through the kid-safe social network, nabi Konnect.
-And choose the teamwork option to reach fitness goals together with friends.
+Finally, they can also share their mood with friends through the kid-safe social network, nabi Konnect, and choose the teamwork option to reach fitness goals together with others.

 Sqord is not merely a step-counter.
 This is a fitness device than motivates active play by allowing kids to compete and earn points for everyday healthy activities.